-Porter-Leath Preschool brings vital early childhood education and family services to over 6,000 children and families in Shelby County each year.
-Preschool encompasses several components, including Early Head Start, Head Start, Pre-K and more.
-Porter-Leath is the grantee for Early Head Start in Shelby County and is the sole contractor for Head Start for grantee Shelby County Schools.
-Preschool's goal is to ensure that every child is kindergarten ready, both academically and socially.
+Porter-Leath brings vital early childhood education and family services to children and families in Shelby County each year.
+Porter-Leath Preschool encompasses several components, including Early Head Start, Pre-K and Preschool classrooms.
+Porter-Leath's goal is to ensure that every child is kindergarten ready, both academically and socially.

-Reflecting the agency's goal of top quality programming, Porter-Leath Preschool centers are accredited by the National Association for the Education of Young Children (NAEYC) and maintain 3-star recognition from the Tennessee Department of Human Services.
+Reflecting the agency's goal of top quality programming, Porter-Leath is accredited by the National Association for the Education of Young Children (NAEYC) and maintain 3-star recognition from the Tennessee Department of Human Services.

 Early Head Start